zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 As a coding excersice I took one of my open source image processing projects that implements a content aware fill.
 In simple words it allows to remove somebody or something from a photo as if it never was there.

-In the very beginning what we need to do is to prepare an image pyramid by scaling the image down several times.
+Firs of all what we need to do is to prepare a so-called image pyramid by scaling the image down several times.
 After the scaling we need to reduce the noise on each of them by applying a blur filter.
 That can be done in parallel.
 So let's do it.

 // TODO: explain the code